EU tries to look beyond Greece to deepen China ties

 Jos Delbeke, director general of the European Commission’s climate department, said the significance of a formal Chinese pledge to the United Nations would be that “we are going to see more than half of the emissions in the world covered”.

-There are still trade tensions, however, as many in Europe refuse to see China as anything but a state-led and subsidized economy.
-That sets up a dispute next year over Beijing’s bid to win a different status at the World Trade Organization that would make it harder for Europe to protect local industry.
+There are still trade tensions, however, as many in Europe refuse to see China as anything but a state-led and subsidised economy.
+That sets up a dispute next year over Beijing’s bid to win a different status at the World Trade Organisation that would make it harder for Europe to protect local industry.